 Also, you need someone on your team that’s an expert with the tool (and preferably has experience with running trainings).
 They need to be able to train other employees and answer any questions that might come up.

 Remember to assess the learning curve.
-If you choose an analytics platform that has the same data model, it will be easier for your internal users to learn it.
+If you choose an analytics platform with the same or similar data model, it will be easier for your internal users to learn it.

 You can read more about this in our article discussing the two data models that current analytics platforms are built on: Event-based web analytics: everything you need to know